 What if I have gum disease?

 - Bad breath and taste in the mouth

 Reversing the problem

-Any pre-existing conditions like gum disease will need to be addressed prior to implantation.
+Any pre-existing conditions like gum disease will need to be addressed before implantation.

-Periodontitis can cause many complications with your oral health and all the conditions an implant needs in a mouth in order to thrive.
+Periodontitis can cause many complications with your oral health and all the conditions an implant needs in a mouth to thrive.

 For patients who might have already suffered from advanced gum disease, you may have already lost a significant amount of bone in your jaw due to a process called resorption.

 Why you need to understand plaque